 Scorpio sell packs of 10 wheels for a bit over $30 so you’re looking at around $3 per wheel.
 This is a relatively low cost option for schools, especially for those that are intending on entering multiple cars.
 You will need to contact Scorpio to find out whether they will sell smaller quantities for a single car.
 R & I’s wheels are machined to a higher quality but cost approximately $15 each.
 Tech Ed are by far the cheapest option and sell packs of 100 wheels for around $50 but these then need to be machined out to fit a bearing.
 Tech Ed are happy to sell smaller quantities but you will need to email them a request rather than order online.

 Scorpio do not currently offer a guide roller and the CHALLENGER CAR kit uses plain bearings to guide the car around the track.
 This is not ideal for negotiating track misalignments so teams like the 2017 Victorian entry seen up the page use Scorpio wheels that have been machined down on a lathe.
-R & I’s guide rollers are a good option here and are relatively cheap at $2 each.
-Tech Ed sell a cheap 37mm wheel that would be suitable but again needs to be turned out to fit a bearing.
+R & I guide rollers are a good option here and are relatively cheap at $2 each.
+Tech Ed sell a cheap 37mm wheel that could be suitable but again needs to be turned out to fit a bearing.
 Or you can use some from the TMSC.
-These have been made to have the same 25mm diameter as the R & I roller so the two can be exchanged at any time.
+We have designed these to have the same 25mm diameter as the R & I roller so the two can be exchanged at any time.

-If you have a closer look at these you will notice that the head of the M3 fastener is recessed up within the roller, a design characteristic which prevents it from catching or scraping on the track.
-R & I rollers are sandwiched between two flanged bearings while others like those from the TMSC use only one which has been press fit into place.
+If you take a closer look at these you’ll notice that the head of the M3 fastener is recessed up within the roller.
+This let’s you get the roller as low as possible without catching or scraping the bolt head on the track.
+R & I rollers are sandwiched between two flanged bearings while those from the TMSC use only one which has been press fit into place.

 The two most common types of bearings used by cars in the solar challenge are the F623zz and MF106zz.
 The outside diameter of these is 10mm and aimed to fit inside Scorpio or R & I wheels and guide rollers.
 The “F” signifies that these are flanged, an important feature that helps with alignment or locking a wheel between two bearings.
 The “zz” indicates metal shields as opposed to the bearing being open or having rubbers seals.
 This offers the lowest friction option while still giving good protection from dirt and dust ingress.